In this article, you'll learn how to set up multi-factor authentication (MFA) which provides higher security for your user account.

 Multi-factor authentication is a method of verifying who you are that requires the use of more than just a username and password.
-With MFA, you sign in with your password (step 1) and a code sent to your mobile phone (step 2).
+With MFA, you sign in with your password as well as a code sent to your mobile phone.

 Before you begin

-- If you don't yet have an authenticator application installed on your mobile phone, you will need to do that first.
-Some popular ones are Authy, Google, and Microsoft, but there are many similar apps and you can use any one you want.
+- Download and install an authenticator application to your mobile phone.
+Some popular ones include Authy, Google, and Microsoft, but there are many similar apps and you can use any one you want.

 - If the authenticator app cannot locate a QR code scanner app on your mobile device, you might be prompted to download and install one.
-Go to the app store for your device, search for “QR code scanner,” choose one, and install it.
+Go to the app store for your device, search for “QR code scanner,” choose an app, and install it.

 Setting up MFA